kevinladkins/Record-Collector/README.md

 #Setup

-To use this app, clone, run `rake db:migrate` and then run `shotgun`.
+To use this app, clone the repo and run 'bundle install', 'rake db:migrate', and 'shotgun'.

 #Usage